-It is crucial that 406 MHz distress beacons are registered in recognized beacon registration databases that are accessible to search and rescue authorities 24 hours per day.
-The information contained in these databases concerning the beacon, its owner, and the vehicle/vessel on which the beacon is mounted is vital for the effective use of Search and Rescue resources.
+It is crucial that 406 MHz distress beacons are registered in recognized beacon registration databases that are accessible to search and rescue (SAR) authorities 24 hours per day.
+The information contained in these databases concerning the beacon, its owner, and the vehicle/vessel on which the beacon is mounted is vital for the effective use of SAR resources.
 The unique information encoded in the Cospas-Sarsat 406 MHz beacon message provides the information necessary to identify the register that should hold the registration information for that beacon, and it is also the unique key used for retrieving the registration details.

 Both the International Maritime Organization (IMO) and the International Civil Aviation Organization (ICAO) require administrations authorising the use of 406 MHz beacons to make provisions for registering 406 MHz beacons that are under their jurisdiction.
 For beacon owners in countries that do not operate national registers, Cospas-Sarsat has implemented an International 406 MHz Beacon Registration Database (IBRD).
 A more detailed description of the registration process, requirements for 406 MHz beacon registers, and an introduction to the IBRD is provided at section 4.
+Details can be found in document C/S D.004 (Operations Plan for the Cospas-Sarsat International 406 MHz Beacon Registration Database).